 We are excited to be offering additional gatherings to the amazing Spirit Plant Medicine Conference.
-We believe connecting with people of similar interests is good for your health.
-We hope you can join us and share the joy for the upcoming events!
+Connecting and meeting with new people who share the same love for plant medicines is a part of the vision for this conference 🙂 We hope you can join us and share the joy for the upcoming unique and inspiring events!

 We are also offering free lectures from some of our speakers before the conference on Co-op radio (CFRO 100.5 FM in Vancouver) lined up with two feature presenters.
 If you can’t catch them live they will be posted on the Conscious Living Radio page.

 Cost: $30 Please etransfer Lori to register firstname.lastname@example.org

 Location: The address for the plant walk is 6308 Thunderbird UBC meet at courtyard outside of Bean around the World coffee and bistro house.

 We are delighted to open up and bring deeper knowledge and gratitude to our local plants at this year’s Spirit Plant Medicine Conference

 From under park benches to cracks in the sidewalks to boulevards around the park, we can find food and medicine growing all around us even in the most urban settings.
 We are just not aware of what the local plants are called or what medicinal properties they carry.